viamrobotics/docs/docs/getting-started/app-usage.md

 {{< figure src="../img/app-usage/add-org-drop-down.png" width="400px" alt="The Add Organization drop-down in the Viam app displays all organizations the user is a member of." title="The Add Organization drop-down displays all organizations the user is a member of." >}}

 The Viam app lists the newly added organization, along with the parent organization identified as the **primary owner**:

 {{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another org, the Viam app lists it under the orgs that share this location list." title="The Viam app displays all orgs that share this location list." >}}

 #### Sharing a location using location secret keys

-Grant authority to access a location to any other person or machine by sharing a Location Secret Key.
+Grant authority to access a location to any other person or machine (regardless of organization membership) by sharing a location secret key.

 The Viam app lists the secret keys for a location in the **Location Secret Keys** drop-down: